Beckenham Arts Lab – The Creative Hub That Shaped Early David Bowie

 📺 Event: TV Recording ‘Cilla’ (The Cilla Black Show)

-🗒️ Notes: Bowie records ‘Space Oddity’ for Cilla Black’s popular variety show, broadcast later in the month.
+🗒️ Notes: Bowie records ‘Space Oddity‘ for Cilla Black’s variety show.

 🏛️ Three Tuns (Beckenham Arts Lab)